 Linux Special Interest Group

-The next meeting will be on Wednesday, May 15, 2013 at 7pm in the basement level (entering from the rear parking go down the stairs and turn right).
-This meeting will feature how to install Ubuntu version 12.10 operating system (maybe even 13.04).
-We will be running an "Install-a-thon", so bring that PC that you would like to first see how Ubuntu 13.04 will operate on it using the "Live Installation" feature (before actually installing it).
+The meeting was on Wednesday, May 15, 2013 at 7pm in the basement level (entering from the rear parking go down the stairs and turn right).
+The meeting featured how to install the Ubuntu version 13.04 and 12.10 operating systems.
+We ran an "Install-a-thon" where about ten people brought their PCs and where shown how Ubuntu 13.04 operated on it using the "Live Installation" feature (before actually installing it).

 We hope to see you at the "Ubuntu Install-a-thon"!

 This will be the kick-off meeting for 2013 as we were hibernating

 for the winter!
 We are going to watch and

 discuss the movie "Revolution OS" that describes the background

 behind Open Source, the Free Software Movement, and of course Linux.

 Please see John's notes and presentation by clicking here.